Jump to content

 PropLibrary Content

 Most people overlook the best ways to speed up their proposals.
 They focus on having a faster start-up, having a re-use library, or automating document assembly.
-But there are two critical things missing from that list…
+Or they look for AI to write their proposal for them, ignoring how that will never be competitive.
+But they overlook two critical approaches.

 See also: